andrewzhong1122/streamlink_d/README.md

 Streamlink is built on top of a plugin system which allows support for new services to be added easily.

+This streamlink build adds a --ffmpeg_dkey parameter to decrypt dash content protected by DRM such as ClearKey 😉

+**Update 30/3/2023 :** Added a --ffmpeg_dkey_2 parameter to decrypt the second track such as audio tracks.
+The --ffmpeg_dkey parameter is required to use this param.

 Most of the popular streaming services are supported, such as:

 - [Twitch](https://www.twitch.tv)